 Distrix: The Strategy Game

-Summary of play
+Summary of Play

-- Decide who plays Red, who plays Blue, and who plays first
+- Decide who plays Red, who plays Blue, and who plays first.

-- Establish a district,
+- Start a district,

 - Expand a district, or

-- Whoever controls more districts is the winner
+- Whoever controls more districts is the winner.

 Reviews